Building RBAC in Go

 , an action

-, returns a bool
+, and returns a bool

-The actionFromMethod
+The ActionFromMethod

 function is used to map HTTP methods to actions:

-func actionFromMethod(httpMethod string) string {
+func ActionFromMethod(r *http.Request) string {

-switch httpMethod {
+switch r.Method {

 case "GET":

-return "gather"
+return "can_read"

-case "POST":
+case "PUT":

-return "consume"
+return "can_write"

 case "DELETE":

-return "destroy"
+return "can_delete"

 default: